Lemiossa/Bitix/README.md

 ## Minimum requirements to run on a real machine

-- 80386+ CPU - Protected mode support
+- 80386+ CPU (Protected Mode support required)
-- 8MiB of RAM - at the moment, this is quite excessive, but I intend to make the OS quite complete, so I recommend this.
+- 8MiB of RAM

+Right now, that’s more than enough — but I'm planning to make Bitix more feature-complete over time, so better to have some headroom

 ## Bugs

-Well...
-I haven't found any bugs so far.
+Honestly?
+None found so far...
+But if you find any, feel free to open an issue or ping me.

 ## How to compile